Strivin0311/ads-learning/modeling/perception_and_prediction/miscellaneous/bev.md

 # Bird's Eye View Representaion
-*Here's some resources about Bird's Eye View Representaion*
+*Here're some resources about Bird's Eye View Representaion*

 Intros:
 * Bird's Eye View (BEV) representation is a crucial concept used in various tasks of autonomous driving systems, which provides a top-down perspective of the entities in the environment, typically including the vehicle itself, other dynamic entities (e.g., other vehicles, pedestrians, cyclists), and static elements (e.g., road boundaries, lane markings, traffic signs, buildings).